calebneuf/SAIT-web-development/README.md

-# SAIT-web-development
+# Web Development Projects
-Memorable projects created whilst at SAIT
+Memorable projects created whilst at SAIT.

+Most of these are simple, yet show a variety of different use cases.